Techtonica/curriculum/javascript/javascript-7-oop.md

 The `Loan` constructor is using the `calculateDueDate()` method polymorphically.
 It's the same method name, regardless of the subclass.
 But the behavior differs: in the case of a `Book` object, the value returned will be 3 weeks from `borrowedDate`; in the case of an `AudioBook` object, the value return will be 2 weeks from `borrowedDate`.

 ### Things to Remember
-- If a property name is composed of multiple words, the convention is to use CamelCase.
+- If a property name is composed of multiple words, the convention is to use camelCase.
-- If a property name with spaces is absolutely required, then you'll only be able to use braket notation to access it's associated value.
+- If a property name with spaces is absolutely required, then you'll only be able to use bracket notation to access it's associated value.
 You won't be able to use dot-notation.
 - Accessing the value of an Object Literal's properties with dot-notation makes the code easier to read and requires less typing.
 But bracket-notation allows for dynamic accessing, like what you do when you use a loop
 - An Object Literal's values can be any data type, but its properties can only be strings
 - Object Literals can be nested in complex ways